Stable Quantum Vortices in Lee-Huang-Yang Dipolar Superfluids: Numerical results and discussion

 \subsection{Vortex modes in the absence of the LHY term}

 The numerical procedure to solve the 2D GP equation starts with the split-step Crank-Nicholson method.
 Its advantage is that the non-derivative nonlinear and linear terms can be treated very accurately, to secure the precision and robustness of the numerical scheme.
-In the present study, we have used the numerical code with stepsizes $\Delta x=$ $\Delta y=0.04$ and $\Delta t=0.001$~\cite{2017Kumar,2017jpco,Sabari2025}.
+In the present case, the usual split-step Crank-Nicholson method was combined with the fast Fourier transform approach, following the prescription given in Refs.~\cite{Sabari2025,2017Kumar,2017jpco}.
+Here, we have used a numerical code with 512 $\times$ 512 grid size, with spatial step sizes $\Delta x=$ $\Delta y=0.04$.
+The norm of the wave function is restored to be 1 at each time step $\Delta t=0.01$.